candycode/loco/README.md

 task due to the way Qt manages memory, coupled with automatic garbage collection in JS and support for run-time loaded objects.

-##Why are you not just using plain html5 ?
+##"Why not just use plain html5 ?"

 * full supprt for OpenGL 4.x not OpenGL ES
 * direct access to hardware